-The City of Timmins Environmental Services department wishes to advise the Public of hydrant flushing/watermain cleaning activities in the following areas.
-Affected Areas: South Porcupine & Porcupine Area starting on September 4, 2025 from Porcupine Bridge heading east to Falcon Rd.
-Please refer to map for flushing areas Time of Disruption: September 4, 2025 to October 3, 2025 Homeowners and businesses may experience short-term loss in water pressure or experience brown or rust-coloured water following the testing.
+The City of Timmins, Environmental Services Department wishes to advise the public of Emergency Watermain Break within the following area: Timmins North: • Hart St & Diane Cres.
+Between Brousseau Ave. to Murray St. Date and Time of Disruption: • November 28, 2025, 2025, from 7:30am to 6:00pm Homeowners and businesses within the notification area may experience short-term loss in water pressure or experience brown or rust-coloured water during the disruption.
 It is recommended not to drink or wash laundry with the discoloured water.
 While it is not harmful to your health, it can stain laundry.
-Should this occur, it is advised to turn off your tap for 10-20 minutes in order to allow the crew to complete the test.
-Once the test is complete and the work crew has left the area, turn on the COLD water tap closest to the source (usually your laundry tub tap) and let it run for approximately 15-20 minutes or until the water colour has returned to normal.
-City staff would like to thank residents for their patience and cooperation during this necessary process, and advise that if there are any questions, concerns or requests for additional information, they may contact the Service Timmins at 705-264-1331.
-After-hours emergencies should be directed to 705-264-1201.
+Should this occur, it is advised to turn off your tap for 10-20 minutes in order to allow the crew to finish.
+Once the work is completed, turn on the COLD water tap closest to the source (usually your laundry tub tap) and let it run for approximately 15-20 minutes or until the water colour has returned to normal.
+Environmental Service Department would like to thank residents for their patience and cooperation during this emergency work.

 Please be advised, a Special Council Meeting will be held on Friday, August 22, 2025, with a closed meeting beginning at 12:00 p.m. and a Special Meeting to follow.
 Location: Council Chambers Address: 220 Algonquin Blvd.
 E., Timmins, ON The full agenda package is available to the public for viewing 24 hours prior to the meeting at: https://timmins.civicweb.net/Portal/MeetingSchedule.aspx